Skip to main content

 What is AR-11?

 The AR-11, known as the Alien's Change of Address Card, is an official form issued by USCIS.
-To ensure it is applicable to your circumstances, carefully review the official instructions provided.
+Be sure to consult the official instructions to verify its applicability to your circumstances.

 When will AR-11 be processed and what is the workflow?